-- MVL (the Maximum Vector Length) declares (statically) how much of a regfile is to be reserved for Vector elements - VL Vector Length - dststep the destination element offset of the current parallel instruction being executed - srcstep for twin-predication, the source element offset as well. - ssubstep the source subvector element offset of the current parallel instruction being executed - dsubstep the destination subvector element offset of the current parallel instruction being executed - vfirst Vertical First mode. srcstep, dststep and substep do not advance unless explicitly requested to do so with systep RMpst REMAP persistence.
-REMAP will apply only to the following instruction unless this bit is set, in which case - REMAP "persists".
-Reset (cleared) on use of the setvl instruction if used to alter VL or MVL. - Pack if set then srcstep/ssubstep VL/SUBVL loop-ordering is inverted. - UnPack if set then dststep/dsubstep VL/SUBVL loop-ordering is inverted. - hphint Horizontal Parallelism Hint.
+- MVL (the Maximum Vector Length) declares (statically) how much of a regfile is to be reserved for Vector elements - VL Vector Length - dststep the destination element offset of the current parallel instruction being executed - srcstep for twin-predication, the source element offset as well. - ssubstep the source subvector element offset of the current parallel instruction being executed - dsubstep the destination subvector element offset of the current parallel instruction being executed - vfirst Vertical First mode. srcstep, dststep and substep do not advance unless explicitly requested to do so with pseudo-op systep (a mode of setvl) - RMpst REMAP persistence.
+REMAP will apply only to the following instruction unless this bit is set, in which case REMAP "persists".
+Reset (cleared) on use of the setvl instruction if used to alter VL or MVL. - Pack if set then srcstep/substep VL/SUBVL loop-ordering is inverted. - UnPack if set then dststep/substep VL/SUBVL loop-ordering is inverted. - hphint Horizontal Parallelism Hint.
 Indicates that no Hazards exist between groups of elements in sequential multiples of this number (before REMAP).
-By definition: elements for which FLOOR(step/hphint) is equal before REMAP are in the same parallelism "group", for both srcstep and dststep.
-In Vertical First Mode hardware MUST respect Strict Program Order but is permitted to merge multiple scalar loops into parallel batches, if Reservation Station resources are sufficient.
+By definition: elements for which FLOOR(srcstep/hphint) is equal before REMAP are in the same parallelism "group".
+In Vertical First Mode hardware MUST ONLY process elements in the same group, and must stop Horizontal Issue at the last element of a given group.
 Set to zero to indicate "no hint". - SVme REMAP enable bits, indicating which register is to be REMAPed: RA, RB, RC, RT and EA are the canonical (typical) register names associated with each bit, with RA being the LSB and EA being the MSB.
 See table below for ordering.
-When SVme is zero (0b00000) REMAP is fully disabled and inactive regardless of the contents of SVSTATE, mi0-mi2/mo0-mo1, or the four SVSHAPEn SPRs - mi0-mi2/mo0-mo1 these indicate the SVSHAPE (0-3) that the corresponding register (RA etc) should use, as long as the register's corresponding SVme bit is set
+When SVme is zero (0b00000) REMAP is fully disabled and inactive regardless of the contents of SVSTATE, mi0-mi2/mo0-mo1, or the four SVSHAPEn SPRs - mi0-mi2/mo0-mo1 when the corresponding SVme bit is enabled, these indicate the SVSHAPE (0-3) that the corresponding register (RA etc) should use, as long as the register's corresponding SVme bit is set